samikhalaf/samikhalaf/README.md

 I'm always working on several projects at a time, but one I'm really excited is the deploy of my own web server with a Raspberry Pi, which hopefully will host my personal website/portfolio- where all my repos will be available in a 100% real environment.

+It's a WIP, but you can already see the website deployed in [www.samikhalaf.com](www.samikhalaf.com)

 ## Soy un desarrollador web de Madrid

 > 🚨 Ahora mismo ando buscando trabajo de Desarrollador Web Fullstack Junior, tanto de front como de backend, me encantan ambos.
 Si estás contratando, échale un ojo a alguno de mis repos para hacerte una idea de como programo 🔥.